The Celtic Anabaptist Communion Statement of Principles

 The Celtic Anabaptist Communion holds to the doctrine of the priesthood of every believer, and thus we believe that any Christian may administer/consecrate the sacraments or ordinances.
 The Lord's Supper is open to all Christians.

 The CAC affirms believer's baptism.
 Immersion most perfectly pictures what happens in the new birth given by Jesus and the Spirit -- death to the old self, burial, and resurrection to new life, a victory over spiritual and physical death.
 It is the Easter message in sign and portrayal.
 Immersion is therefore the preferred method, where it can be had.
 Otherwise, pouring may be used.
-Freedom of conscience is allowed on the belief and practice of baptism.
-The CAC does not affirm the doctrine of baptismal regeneration.
+Freedom of conscience is allowed on the belief and practice of baptism, including the proper subjects thereof.

 The CAC holds that the outward sacraments are not required for salvation, or for membership in the Body of Christ.